The Adjamé Market in Abidjan, Cote d’Ivoire. Photo credit: Wikimedia/Zenman (CC BY-SA 3.0)

 In contrast, Ouattara won re-election in 2015 in relatively peaceful and credible polls.
 Ouattara’s coalition holds a majority in parliament, and furthermore won the 2018 local elections.

-After a tumultuous few months, Outtara announced in August that he would in fact run for a controversial third term.
+After a tumultuous few months, Outtara announced in August that he would run for a controversial third term.
 For background: in March 2020, after months of speculation, Ouattara announced that he would not in fact seek re-election, in contrast to other leaders in the region who seek to stay in power beyond term limits (he had previously said that he was eligible to run for a third term because the new constitution reset term limits).
 His party planned to back Amadou Gon Coulibaly, the prime minister and a Ouattara ally, but Coulibaly subsequently died of a heart attack in July.
 Following the death of his protege, Ouattara announced that he would run for a third term, sparking protests.
 Other candidates have called Ouattara’s candidacy unconstitutional and have called for civil disobedience in response.